-Whether it’s an intimate conference or a large-scale fundraiser, pulling off a successful event takes delicate balance and requires significant investment in time and resources.
-As with planning any professional gathering it is possible to feel a tremendous amount of pressure; attendees have invested their valuable time, and it’s essential that you convey your message in a timely and effective manner.
+Whether it’s an intimate conference or a large-scale fundraiser, pulling off a successful event takes a delicate balance and requires significant investment in time and resources.
+As with planning any professional gathering, it is possible to feel a tremendous amount of pressure; attendees have invested their valuable time, and you must convey your message in a timely and effective manner.
 Do you feel overwhelmed when planning an event?
 Are you currently using an event support provider, but aren’t satisfied with the results?
 Before you start planning your next event, consider consulting an experienced event support specialist, one with a proven track record of success.

 Here are three event planning complaints that we hear from organizations who turn to us for help:

 1. We need to be more organized!
 With materials to develop, produce and keep track of, it’s easy for many organizers to begin planning for an event in a state of disarray.
 The last thing anyone needs to do is scramble at the last minute as complications arise (and they usually do!).
 Plus, do you have enough space to store all of your printed materials?
 Are they accessible and available to review, to ensure sure they are updated and in suitable condition for your next event?

 2. This is so time-consuming!
 Planning for events can sometimes seem like a full-time job, and you undoubtedly have many other responsibilities competing for your attention all hours of the day.
 Without experienced event support, you can find yourself pressed for time and trying to juggle too many balls at once.
 Unfortunately, what happens is one or more areas predictably suffer.

 3. Will our event materials be delivered on time?
 There are a few things worse than finding out that your event materials aren’t going to arrive until it’s too late.
 You could spend months planning every little detail, and one shipping or production snafu can ruin the entire event, wasting valuable time and money.

 Here are a few tips that can help you better prepare for your next event: